The Warehouse Work and Well-Being Study

 Credit: Tiger Lily via Pexels.com

-In this study, a team of researchers led by MIT Sloan Professor Erin L. Kelly, who is Co-Director of the MIT Institute for Work and Employment Research, used a group-randomized controlled trial method within a company with multiple e-commerce fulfillment center warehouses.
-Specifically, the study compared the well-being of employees in warehouses that launched a new employee participation initiative called Health and Well-Being Committees (HaWCs, for short) with colleagues working for the same firm in control sites that didn’t launch HaWCs.
+In this study, a team of researchers led by MIT Sloan Professor Erin L. Kelly, who is Co-Director of the MIT Institute for Work and Employment Research, compared the experiences of employees in warehouses that launched a new employee participation initiative called Health and Well-Being Committees (HaWCs, for short) with colleagues working for the same firm in control sites that didn’t launch HaWCs.
+The study used a group-randomized controlled trial method within a company with multiple e-commerce fulfillment center warehouses, and outcomes included psychological well-being, turnover, and more.

 HaWCs serve as a new voice channel where frontline workers can give input on topics such as safety, work organization, and how employees feel treated at work.
 The committees then develop and implement improvement projects to address employee concerns.
 The study found that establishing HaWCs significantly reduced employee turnover and even had positive effects on employees’ mental health.